The Big Picture: Kanban Roadmap

 Keep roadmap priorities flexible

-Kanban roadmaps not only focus your team on what to do, they help to minimise unnecessary distractions.
+Kanban roadmaps not only focus your team on what to do, but they also help to minimize unnecessary distractions.
 Consider a roadmap with a goal of reducing shopping cart abandonment.
 Your marketing manager would like to use the checkout process to ask additional customer questions for better list segmentation – you could make the case that this takes away from your roadmap goal.

-Every endeavour needs a roadmap.
+Every endeavor needs a roadmap.
 It keeps the team focused.
 It soothes stakeholders’ uneasiness.
 It’s a tool to measure company performance.